 From their first days at LCC, our youngest students are welcomed into an atmosphere where the love of learning is woven into every part of the program.
 Supported and guided by a dedicated team of exceptional teachers, children in the elementary grades develop the confidence that will help them reach their full potential in mind, body, and heart.
 With their infectious energy, Junior School students form deep bonds with their teachers and peers while learning the values of respect, trust and responsibility that are such a crucial part of the LCC experience.

+Grade 7 marks the beginning of the IB Middle Years Programme, for which we are currently seeking authorization.
 The children in grades 7 and 8 are living through a unique period in their lives: a time of great physical, emotional and intellectual change.
-They are no longer in the small and personal atmosphere of Junior School, nor are they quite ready for the independence and complexity of Senior School.
-The LCC Middle School program is designed especially to bridge the gap between these two worlds—to give these 12- to 14-year-old boys and girls an environment that strikes a balance between a warm support system and the need for self-reliance and mature organizational habits.
+The LCC Middle School program is designed especially to bridge the gap between Junior and Senior School, to give these 12- to 14-year-old boys and girls an environment that strikes a balance between a warm support system and the need for self-reliance and mature organizational habits.

-Combining academic and co-curricular pursuits, and with a House Advisory program designed to ensure that each student’s growth and development is monitored every step of the way, Middle School is an immensely challenging and rewarding time of expanding intellectual boundaries and a growing sense of responsibility.
+Combining academic and co-curricular pursuits, and with a House Advisory program designed to ensure that each student’s growth and development is monitored every step of the way, Middle School is a rewarding time of expanding intellectual boundaries and a growing sense of responsibility.

-LCC’s Senior School is an exceptionally rich environment, brimming with academic challenge and accomplishment and bustling with community, athletic and social activity.
-Grade 9, 10 and 11 students know that they are preparing not only for their future studies but to be passionate and engaged members of society.
+LCC’s Senior School is a rich environment, with academic challenge and accomplishment and community, athletic and social activity.
+Grade 9, 10 and 11 students know that they are preparing for their future studies and to be passionate and engaged members of society.

-Always encouraged to develop critical thinking skills and academic independence, students continue to benefit from exceptional support from their teachers and their advisor, with whom they meet daily.
+Encouraged to develop critical thinking skills and academic independence, students continue to benefit from support from their teachers and their advisor, with whom they meet daily.
 As they move towards graduation, Senior School students are exposed to greater academic rigour and wider choice in their areas of study.
-Meanwhile, they are expected to be deeply involved in the life of the school: opportunities abound to participate in international exchanges and service trips, clubs and activities, athletics and the arts.
+Meanwhile, they are expected to be deeply involved in the life of the school: there are many opportunities to participate in international exchanges and service trips, leadership, clubs and activities, athletics and the arts.
 Students are also expected to give back to the community through LCC’s service program.